hagenhaeussler/orion-hackathon/README.md

 1. **Select drones**:
    - Click on individual drones to select/deselect
    - Click and drag to create a selection box (selects all drones in the box)
+   - Press ESC to deselect all

 2. **Move drones**:
    - Select one or more drones
    - Click anywhere on the map to set their destination
-   - Drones will smoothly move to the target location
+   - Drones will move to the target and form a grid formation

+3. **Task menu** (Ctrl+Click or Right-click on friendly drone):
+   - Select a task from the dropdown
+   - Configure parameters (e.g., enemy drone, distance)
+   - Click Execute to run the task

+4. **Natural language commands**:
+   - Type commands in the bottom-right panel
+   - Examples: "Tail enemy drone 1 with my three closest drones"
+   - The LLM will parse and execute the command

-3. **Visual indicators**:
+5. **Visual indicators**:
-   - Green circles = unselected drones
+   - Blue circles = friendly drones
-   - Blue circles = selected drones
+   - Red circles = enemy drones
    - Orange dashed lines = movement targets and paths
+   - Task results displayed in top-right panel

 ## Project Structure